 Any of this leads to confusion and misunderstanding if you aren't very careful about what you mean by the words "religion", "God", "gods", and so on.Ancient Israelite and Judean Religion

 Take the Hebrew word אלהים or Elohim.
 The Hebrew name of God, right?
-Yes, but it also was used in the Hebrew Bible to refer to groups of gods, such as the Canaanite pantheon.
+Yes, but...
+Elohim also was used in the Hebrew Bible to refer to groups of gods, such as the Canaanite pantheon.
 The Hebrew ending ים or -im indicates a plural masculine noun.
 The early Hebrews and Canaanites were henotheistic, recognizing many deities, worshiping more than one, but with primary worship dedicated to just one deity.
 For the Jewish people, that was Yahweh.
 Other regional deities were recognized and sometimes honored — El, Baal, Asherah, Dagon, and others.
 "No other gods before me" as the first of the Ten Commandments put it.
 The Jewish people may have become monolatrist under the leadership of Elijah in the 9th century BCE, but more likely a century later, under Hosea.
 That means that they believed that many gods exist, but they worship just one.
 See Psalm 82, in which Yahweh is in a divine council accusing the other deities of not helping people in need.
 They became truly monotheistic, believing that only one god exists, during the Babylonian exile of the 6th century BCE.